 This fundraiser puts a hilarious, retro twist on the food fundraiser.
 The blue plate fundraiser has guests bidding for their dinner.
 Meals are prepared by volunteers ahead of time and can be a simple scrambled egg breakfast, meatloaf, shepherd’s pie, or more adventurous fare such as lobster, shrimp cocktail, or surf and turf.

 It is up to each volunteer to decide what to bring.
 Each meal is covered to conceal its identity, and guests bid on the secret meals.

 Everyone loves a quick hot dog on the run.
 So why not turn your next fundraiser into a food concession and sell hot dogs with all the fixings?
 The hot dog stand is an ideal charity fundraiser to set up outside social events, sporting events, or concerts.
-Don’t forget the soda and chips.
+You can rent everything you need to set up a hot dog concession stand, you just need to purchase and sell the food!
+Make sure you make it obvious you are selling hot dogs to charity to set you apart from any competition and don’t forget the soda and chips.